 1 part castor oil ( be sure to buy organic, cold-pressed, solvent-free)

-1 part argan oil (organic, cold-pressed)
+1 part argan oil (organic, cold-pressed, or jojoba oil)

 frankincense essential oil